A Remodel Pulls Off a Few Tricks

 We’ve now been living in the space about four months and are thrilled by how it turned out.
 The sunlight is so good and the dark floors are beautiful.
 The kitchen has clown-car-levels of hiding places.
 And, of course, the bathroom, which is both fun to use and fun to show off.
 When we open the door there’s always a moment when people are caught a little off guard by the green tile.
 It evokes the best possible reaction: that unique combination of joy and surprise.

-Thank you, Ali and Mark, for sharing your West Village abode with us!
+Thank you, Ali and Mark, for sharing your West Village renovation with us!

 KITCHEN RESOURCES: Wood floor stain, 50/50 mix of Jacobean and Provincial: Minwax.
 Custom kitchen cabinets: Interiors Palace.
 Cabinet hardware, #WM1095 by Jade4Wood: Etsy.
 Carrara marble slab countertop and backsplash: Sourced by general contractor.
 Kraus Bolden faucet in chrome: Lowe’s.
 LG 24″ refrigerator, #LBNC10551W: AJ Madison.
 18″ dishwasher, 800 Series: Bosch.
 Track lighting: WAC Lighting.
 Paint color in White, #PM-2: Benjamin Moore.